wslyvh/personal/content/blog/how-to-prepare-for-a-blockchain-hackathon.md

 ---
-title: The gitchhiker’s guide to Ethereum
+title: How to prepare for a blockchain hackathon
-date: "2020-02-21"
+date: 2020-02-21
-description: "The gitchhiker’s guide to Ethereum"
+description: How to prepare for a blockchain hackathon
 ---

-How to prepare for a Blockchain Hackathon: the ultimate guide The preparation of [Odyssey](https://www.odyssey.org/) is already in full swing.
+The preparation of [Odyssey](https://www.odyssey.org/) is already in full swing.
 Odyssey is Europe's largest blockchain hackathon that connects governments, corporates, and non-profits with innovative entrepreneurs from around the world to let them jointly tackle 21st-century challenges.
 Next to that, there are several [ETHGlobal](https://ethglobal.co/) hackathons scheduled again for this year.
 I've participated in several of them as a mentor, jury, and hacker and won a grant (from [Brightlands](https://www.brightlands.com/brightlands-smart-services-campus) at Odyssey) and 2 bounties (from [the Graph](https://thegraph.com/) and [dHack](https://www.dhack.io/) at [ETHBerlin](https://ethberlinzwei.com/)).

 While both hackathons are quite different, they're the most fun and inspiring events that I've been to over the past years and always looking forward to them.
 Despite their differences, I think you can prepare for them similarly and hope this guide provides you with essential tools, fundamentals, best practices, and support resources to help you prepare to build a winning solution.